vasim07/DataScienceProjects/README.md

 **Exploratory Data Analysis**

-An EDA is essintial and integral part of a data science process.
+An EDA is essential and integral part of a data science process.
 It helps us to detect bias, incorrect, incomplete or outlier records.
-Additionally it helps us to test our assumptions about the data distrbution, its relationship and patterns.
+Additionally it helps us to test our assumptions of the data distrbution, its relationship and patterns.

 **PreProcessing**

 With the insights from EDA, we get a good insight about what preprocessing needs to performed on the data.
 General steps involved are imputing missing data, handle outliers, converting categorical variables.

+There are two methods to implement a pipeline in model either through pipeline or have a database which performs the preprocessing steps.

 **Feature Engineering and Feature Extraction**

-Domian specfic selection :-

-Feature Importance Based Selection

-PCA

-Factor Analysis

-Standardization & Normalization
+All model have a basic assumption, that all the selected features can explain/predict the target variable.
+Hence, appropriate feature should be selected while data modeling.

+Domian specfic selection :-  Humans are superior in identofying patterns, as such it is important to get domain specific knowledge while selecting features that influences the predicted variable.

+Feature Importance Based Selection: Many models such as linear based or tree based models provide model based feature significance and importance.
+We can use these features to hypotheize our assumption and design a feature selection process.

+*Principal Component Analysis (PCA): PCA can be used as a feature extraction technique on numerical variables.*

+*Standardization & Normalization: Some algorithams such as gradient descent and support vector machines boost up their speed with standardization and normalization.*

 **Train, Test and Dev Dataset**